02 MOBILE RPG

 Wireframing and prototyping

-This role-playing game (RPG) is a component of Shehri Pakistan’s Android app which provides synthesised civic-education information and legal aid to empower citizens, especially minority groups.
-This is the first game in a series of ten, and took 5 weeks, from ideation to completion.
+This role-playing game is a component of Shehri Pakistan’s Android app which provides synthesised civic-education information and legal aid to empower citizens, especially minority groups.
+This is the first game in a series of ten, and took 5 weeks to finish, from ideation to completion.
 The game was showcased at the APAC Safety Summit in Singapore, hosted by Facebook, in October 2018.

-Coming up with the storyline for the game.
-I was in charge of brainstorming and coming up with a moral dilemma to base the game on.
-I led a team of 3 people to come up with 4 different scenarios with consequent options, based on the choices users make, while ensuring user-engagement and a fun game-play.
+For this episode, I designed 100+ screens.
+I was also in charge of brainstorming and coming up with a moral dilemma to base the storyline of this episode on.
+I led a team of 3 people and we came up with 4 different scenarios with consequent options for the gameplay.

 For future episodes, I believe the process can be further streamlined to create mockups and prototypes in less than 4 weeks.
 Having established the UI and art style, the time spent on design can be reduced from 2 weeks to 10 days.